kjolley/BIGSdb_documentation/rest.rst

 **Optional parameters:**

 * message [string] - correspondence to the curator
-* email [int] - set to 1 to enable E-mail updates (E-mails will be sent to the registered user account address).
+* email [integer] - set to 1 to enable E-mail updates (E-mails will be sent to the registered user account address).

 **Response:** Object containing: